-His refusal to learn about the systems he has pushed to implement will leave his subordinates questioning his knowledge, skill, and authority.
+His refusal to learn about the systems he has pushed to implement will leave his team members questioning his knowledge, skill, and authority.

 Second, he is setting himself up for failure.

-If, at some point, his direct reports become ill or quit, he will have no idea how to even begin accessing all of the valuable information that has been electronically stored within his operating systems.
+If, at some point, his direct reports become ill or quit, he will have no idea how to even begin accessing all of the valuable information that has been stored for his specific strategic use.

 In this example, the individual in question is actually a member of upper management.